hybridsjs/hybrids/README.md

 Updates are scheduled with `requestAnimationFrame()` API triggered by `@invalidate` event listener on document level.
 For example, the view is updated when one of the hybrid property used in `fn` changes.
 If execution of the update function passes ~16ms threshold (it counts from the beginning of the schedule), next element in the queue is updated with next `requestAnimationFrame()`.

-`render` factory ensures update after invalidation of hybrid property, but it is possible to trigger the update by calling property manually on the element instance.
+`render` factory ensures update after invalidation of hybrid property, but it is possible to trigger update by calling property manually on the element instance.

 Property defined with `render` factory uses the same cache mechanism like other hybrid properties.
 It means that `fn` is only called if hybrid properties invalidate.